aleasoluciones/pydevlib/README.md

 ### TODO

-- Choose a better name for the project
 - Document virtualenv path to be searched is the default repository name
 - Document special script cases
 - Unify functional test across projects